 Students are encouraged to participate in case competitions as a valuable career-building activity.
 Through working with a team to tackle real-world business challenges, you build problem-solving, leadership, and presentation skills key to successful careers.
 You have the opportunity to apply what you have learned in your coursework, learn from peers across the world, and receive feedback from top business leaders.
-We maintain a list of opportunities that would be of interest to Presidio students and are available to help you enter competitions, learn best practices, and achieve success
+Each year we select three competitions and support students entering them and achieving success.

 We have partnered with Sustainable Business Consulting (SBC) to provide students with real-world career advice.
 Alum Kevin Wilhelm literally wrote the book on finding sustainability jobs, and he and his team aim to inspire and empower businesses to drive positive impact.
 To aid you in your career exploration, SBC has created a series of self-paced, non-credit video modules to help you begin your career journey, hone your job search strategies, and tailor your efforts to land great sustainability jobs.

 As a Presidio student, you will also benefit from a career-themed course that offers a collection of modules and activities to support your career development goals.
 You’ll emerge from this course with a better understanding of your own personal career goals, an awareness of how to make the most of the Presidio coursework and community, and the ability to use tools to enhance your professional profile and skills.